sevrugin/docker-majordomo/README.md

 Step 2: (or `-d` to start as daemon)

-At first time you can use use `--build` parameter
+At first time you should use use `--build` parameter

 ```
 docker-compose up